YugUmrania/Used-Car-Price-Prediction-and-Insights-System/README.md

 - Deploy the trained model using **Flask or Streamlit**
 - Create an interactive **web-based interface**
 - Provide real-time market insights
-- Improve accuracy using advanced ML models (XGBoost, LightGBM)
+- Improve accuracy using advanced ML models (XGBoost)
 - Integrate model API for external usage

 ---